· Click here to check out Coach Slade on Facebook

 Scott Slade, who was promoted to associate head coach for distance and cross country in July 2011, is in his eighth year as a member of the UTSA’s coaching staff.

-Slade helped the Roadrunners men capture the Western Athletic Conference Indoor Championship last February, which was the program's eighth league title.
+Last season, he helped the Roadrunners men capture the Western Athletic Conference Indoor Championship, which was the program's eighth consecutive league title.
 Mike Medrano and Nathan Collier raced to a 1-2 finish in the mile and the distance medley relay of Collier, Jurmarcus Shelvin, Brady Hand and Medrano posted a runner-up finish.
 Collier went on to win the conference's 1,500-meter crown at the outdoor meet.
 Meanwhile, the women just missed out on their first indoor crown in 19 years when they finished second to I-35 rival Texas State by just six points.
 All told, Slade's distance runners combined to produce nine All-WAC performances (five indoor/four outdoor) a year ago.

 Slade helped lead the UTSA men to a Southland Conference indoor/outdoor championship sweep in 2012 and the women recorded their best outdoor finish (second) in 15 years.
 He guided Chrisshun Jamerson (indoor 800m), Dana Mecke (1,500m) and the women’s distance medley relay of Isabel Balbontin, Grace Williamson, Herrera and Diaz to league titles.
 Eleven of his athletes (six women/five men) raced to all-conference honors and the men’s DMR of Cole Reveal, Jamerson, Hand and Albert Cardenas broke the Southland’s 16-year old record at the New Balance Invitational.